15 Proven Ways to Create the Illusion of Depth in Art

 13. Values

-According to atmospheric perspective, farther objects will have higher brightness values, meaning their color will be lighter.
+According to atmospheric perspective, farther objects have higher brightness values, meaning their color is lighter.

 For monochromatic drawing, like pencil drawing, the same principle applies.

-In addition, transitions (gradient) in brightness values can be used to create the illusion to depth.
+In addition, transitions (gradient) in brightness values can be used to create the illusion of depth.

 14. Cast Shadow

-It is important to paint or draw cast shadows when necessary and adjust their direction to the opposite side of the light source.
+It is important to draw or paint cast shadows when necessary, and to adjust their direction to the opposite side of the light source.

 Example: